he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/barbarianinstinct/Spirit Instinct.md

 ## Spirit Rage (Instinct Ability)

-While raging, you can increase the additional damage from [[Rage]] from 2 to 3 and change its damage type to negative or positive, instead of the damage type for your weapon or unarmed attack (choose each time you Rage).
-If you choose to deal negative or positive damage, your weapon or unarmed attack gains the effects of the [[Ghost Touch]] property rune, which makes it more effective against incorporeal creatures, and your Rage action gains the divine and necromancy traits, plus negative or positive, as appropriate.
+While raging, you can increase the additional damage from [[DATABASE/action/Rage|Rage]] from 2 to 3 and change its damage type to negative or positive, instead of the damage type for your weapon or unarmed attack (choose each time you Rage).
+If you choose to deal negative or positive damage, your weapon or unarmed attack gains the effects of the [[DATABASE/equipment/Ghost Touch|ghost touch]] property rune, which makes it more effective against incorporeal creatures, and your Rage action gains the divine and necromancy traits, plus negative or positive, as appropriate.

 ## Specialization Ability<span class="item-type">7th</span>

-When using spirit rage, increase the damage from [[Rage]] from 3 to 7.
+When using spirit rage, increase the damage from [[DATABASE/action/Rage|Rage]] from 3 to 7.
 If you have greater weapon specialization, instead increase the damage when using spirit rage to 13.

 ## Raging Resistance<span class="item-type">9th</span>